pikvm/pikvm/docs/api.md

 This document describes the PiKVM API.
 Since the system consists of microservices, here is a common API with a common entry point provided by Nginx.
 The examples above use `curl` and [`websocat`](https://github.com/vi/websocat) with the `-k` option to disable SSL certificate verification, since the self-signed certificateis used in the default installation.

+There is a [third-party library](https://github.com/guanana/pikvm-lib) for using the PiKVM API.
+Please note that this is an unofficial library, so use it carefully.

 -----
 ## Authentication